necusjz/p/_posts/Interviews.md

 ## Persuading your manager
 > Would you be willing to support my request?

-### USEFUL TIPS
+### Useful Tips
-If you want to ask for something special from your manager, you need to **be well prepared**.
+If you want to ask for something special from your manager, you need to be well prepared:
-- Be proactive. **Ask your manager for a meeting** to discuss what is on your mind;
+- **Be proactive.** Ask your manager for a meeting to discuss what is on your mind.
 - Persuade, don't threaten.
-Decide what exactly you want and be prepared to justify your demands **with logical arguments, rather than emotional ones**;
+Decide what exactly you want and be prepared to justify your demands with **logical arguments, rather than emotional ones.**
-- Be ready to negotiate.
-Think in advance about **the best alternative** to your preferred solution;
+- Be ready to negotiate. **Think in advance about the best alternative** to your preferred solution.
-- **Remain polite**.
-Whatever the result, always thank your manager for their time at the end of the meeting.
-You still have to work with them;
+- **Remain polite.** Whatever the result, always thank your manager for their time at the end of the meeting.
+You still have to work with them.

 ### Track 96
 Candy: Hi John!
 Do you have a moment?